fsLeg/sb/README.md

 These must be present in the environment when invoking `sb`.

-- $USE_REAL_ROOT - set to anything other than "N" (i. e.
+- USE_REAL_ROOT - set to anything other than "N" (i. e.
 USE_REAL_ROOT=y) to supress a warning about not using `fakeroot` when running `sb` as root.
-- $PRINT_PACKAGE_NAME - same as on SBo, set to anything to only print the name of the package that would be built and immediately exit.
+- PRINT_PACKAGE_NAME - same as on SBo, set to anything to only print the name of the package that would be built and immediately exit.

 ### Script variables

 These must be set in a SlackBuild outside of functions, preferrably right after metadata variables.

-- $SKIP_PERMS - set to anything (i. e.
+- SKIP_PERMS - set to anything (i. e.
 SKIP_PERMS=1) to skip permission reset after unpacking.
 Useful when a tarball has some funky files, like a looping symlink in a test directory, that make the script fail at this step.
-- $SKIP_STRIP - set to anything (i. e.
+- SKIP_STRIP - set to anything (i. e.
 SKIP_STRIP=true) to skip stripping binaries and libraries in $PKG after building is done.
 Useful when repackaging static binaries that stop working after stripping process.
-- $PKGVER - this variable overrides $VERSION when creating the package.
+- PKGVER - this variable overrides $VERSION when creating the package.
 Useful when the package version should differ from the sources version, i. e. for kernel modules.

 ## Functions

-- reset_permissions() - recursively set the owner in a current directory to root:root, chmod all executable files and directories to 755 and non-executable files to 644.
+- reset_permissions - recursively set the owner in a current directory to root:root, chmod all executable files and directories to 755 and non-executable files to 644.
-- compress_files() - recursively gzip every file within a current or provided directory.
+- compress_files - recursively gzip every file within a current or provided directory.

 # Rationale